intel/QAT_Engine/README.md

    - &lt;Engine&gt; is a pointer to the Intel&reg; QuickAssist Technology enabled OpenSSL\* Engine.
    - &lt;Message String&gt; is a string representing the message type.
-   - &lt;Param 3&gt; is long that can be used to pass a number or a pointer can be cast to it.
+   - &lt;Param 3&gt; is a long that can be used to pass a number, or a pointer can be cast to it.
    - &lt;Param 4&gt; is a void pointer used to pass data structures in.
    - The last 2 parameters are always NULL and 0 when used with